sixtyandme logo

 Others find it hard to put into place the wishes of the deceased.

-Village Chapels, a funeral home in Middle Village, New York, recently handled the funeral of the wife of one of their pallbearers.
+Village Chapels, a funeral home in Middle Village, New York, was honored to handle the funeral of the wife of one of their pallbearers.
 The 75-year-old woman was cremated with the intent to split her cremated remains in two.
 One half was to be buried in the family plot in a Catholic cemetery, and the other half scattered in Oregon, where the deceased was originally from.

 However, after speaking with his priest one Sunday after Mass, and learning the church’s position, the woman’s husband, a practicing Catholic, made a different decision and buried his wife’s cremains in their entirety.